Yang-Mills Instanton Sheaves with Higher Topological Charges: The (Weakly) Three Instanton Sheaves

 which give

 For the fourth case, we choose $x=\pm icz$ and $y=\pm i\sqrt{a^{2}-b^{2}}z$.
 In this case Eq.(\ref{3aa}) and Eq.(\ref{3bb}) become

 which give

-We conclude that for the ADHM data given at Eq.(\ref{data4}) and at the point $[x:y:z:w]=[\pm ic:\mp\sqrt{2}b:1:0]$ on $CP^{3}$, the map $\alpha$ fails to be injective, thus one is led to use sheaf description for these instanton sheaves on $CP^{3}$.
+We conclude that for the ADHM data given at Eq.(\ref{data4}) and at the point $[x:y:z:w]=[\pm ic:\mp\sqrt{2}b:1:0]$ on $CP^{3}$, the map $\alpha$ fails to be injective, thus one is led to use sheaf description for these (weakly) instanton sheaves on $CP^{3}$.
 Note that for the $c=0$ case, Eq.(\ref{data4}) reduces to Eq.(\ref{data3}).
 Again $SU(2)$ instanton sheaf is not allowed for this case.

 Note that in the above $3$-instanton calculation, we have assumed $w=0$ on $CP^{3}$ in Eq.(\ref{zw}).
 We expect that other choices of points on $CP^{3}$ will give more $3$-instanton sheaf structure for some other ADHM data.
-We conclude the discussion of $3$-instanton sheaves.
-In the next section, we turn to discuss the $4$-instanton sheaves.
+We conclude the discussion of costable conditions of (weakly) $3$-instanton sheaves.
+In the next subsection, we turn to discuss the stable conditions of (weakly) $3$-instanton sheaves.